adamknzl/bp/README.md

 ## Dataset notes

-The full ČSÚ register (~500 MB) is **not included** in this submission.
-It is publicly available at [opendata.csu.gov.cz](https://opendata.csu.gov.cz) and is downloaded automatically by `main.py` when no local file is found.
+The full ČSÚ register (~500 MB) is **not included** in this archive.
+It is publicly available at [csu.gov.cz](https://csu.gov.cz/produkty/registr-ekonomickych-subjektu-otevrena-data) and is downloaded automatically by `main.py` when no local file is found.

 To force a fresh download of the full dataset, delete `data/res_data.csv` and rerun the pipeline.
-The ČSÚ register is updated approximately twice a month.
+The ČSÚ register is updated twice a month and contains data as of the 15th and last day of the month.
+The data files are updated several days later.